antoniofull/thexpatmagazine.com/src/pages/blog/2020-09-12-moving-to-spain-everything-you-need-to-know.md

 ### Languages.

 If you expect every spaniard to speak english, then you might be disappointed.
-Although there are very big UK and english speaking comnunites in Spain, english it’s not a common spoken language.
+Although there are very big UK and english speaking communities in Spain, english it’s not a common spoken language.
+In the main cities like Madrid and Barcelona it's easier to find english speaking and of course the young generations are more prone to speak english.
+However Spain is a country that has been isolated for many years, due to the dictatorship, and only in the last year english has become more common in the country.

+While in the south (Andalusia and the province of Alicante) there are plenty of english speaking expats, that does not mean that every spaniard in the south speak english.

+Spain is not just a decentralised state but is also a country with different traditions and - of course - languages.
+Here is a list of some other languages spoken in Spain:

+* **Catalan is spoken in Catalunya, Valencia and Balearic Islands**
+* **Gallego is spoken in Galicia**
+* **Basque is spoken in Basque region (Bilbao)**

+**Part II :**

+* #### Job
+* #### House
+* #### NIE Documents
+* #### Health insurance